VTHoop/bbtn-api/README.md

 It is in its very infant stages and only allows a Game to be created with subsequent "At-Bats" to play the game.

+It requires an instance of Pymongo to be running at `localhost:27017`

 Further enhancements could include:

 - [ ] Player Creation